 Tractor-trailer's cab severed in crash; driver survives

-Investigators look over the scene of a tractor-trailer after a crash on U.S. 15 north, Tuesday morning, Feb.
-14, 2017, in Frederick, Md.
-Maryland State Police say the tractor-trailer's cab separated from the rest of the rig when the truck hit a guardrail, and then fell from a highway overpass onto a city street with the driver inside.
+" Maryland State Police say a tractor-trailer's cab separated from the rest of the rig when the truck hit a guardrail, and then slid down an embankment onto a city street with the driver inside.
+Police say in a statement that 31-year-old Matthew Black of Chambersburg, Pennsylvania, suffered injuries that were not considered life-threatening in the accident Tuesday morning on a U.S. 15 overpass in Frederick.

 Add your comments below